-That’s why as practitioners, it’s so important that we have strategies to help build a client’s feeling of safety before we help them process traumatic memories.
+That’s why as practitioners, it’s so important that we have strategies to build a client’s feelings of safety before we help them process traumatic memories.

-So in the video below, Chris Willard, PsyD shares some specific questions, movements, and psychoeducation that can introduce self-compassion and help establish a sense of safety and security.
+So in the video below, Chris Willard, PsyD shares some specific questions, movements, and psychoeducation (including some from compassion-based therapy) that can help establish a sense of safety after trauma.

 Have a look.

 Chris brought up a few movements that come out of the field of compassion-oriented therapy.
 So if you found this video helpful . . .

 . . . you can get more compassion-based strategies that can bring depth to your interventions in the Clinical Application of Compassion Master Series.